What does this CGPA to percentage calculator do?

 How do you convert CGPA to percentage?

-1. Pick the direction.
-CGPA to percentage, or percentage to CGPA.
+- Choose the direction.
+Select CGPA to percentage or percentage to CGPA.

 How do you convert percentage to CGPA?